zackoren/GyphiH/README.md

 ## GET request and response
-The project contains a single API (GET request) of the form-  http://address:port/api/v1/gyphi/location/limit/ - where “location” and “limit” are the parameters.
+The project contain a single API call(GET request) of the form-  http://address:port/api/v1/gyphi/location/limit/ - where “location” and “limit” are the parameters.
 Location is of type string (limit to 25 character) and limit is a number.

 The GET request will return the following response structure
 ```